 The compensated inputs will not have their gain set until the Recalibrate button is pressed.

-All owned inputs can be recalibrated at the same time.
-Go to the Dante Configuration page and tap on the Main stagebox device.
+All owned inputs of a specific device can be recalibrated at once.
+Go to the Dante I/O Configuration page (MENU > Setup > I/O > Dante Configuration) and tap on the Main stagebox device.
 Now press and hold Recalibrate All Owned Inputs.

 If the gain structure of a specific input changes drastically before the show, Recalibrate may be used again to reset the calibration point.Caution: